 Trello Review 2026: Is It Still Worth Using?
 (Honest Deep-Dive)

-Here's a hot take to kick things off: most people who ditched Trello didn't actually need to — they just got seduced by a shinier dashboard.
-This Trello review 2026 breaks down exactly where it stands today — what works, what doesn't, and whether it can still hang with tools like Asana, Notion, and Monday.com.
-Short answer: it really depends on who you are and how complicated your work actually is.
+Here's a hot take to kick things off: most people who abandoned Trello didn't outgrow it — they just got seduced by a shinier dashboard.
+This Trello review 2026 digs into exactly where it stands today — what it does well, where it falls flat, and whether it's still competitive against tools that have been aggressively closing the gap.
+Short answer: it depends heavily on who you are and how complex your work actually is.

 Quick Overview: Trello at a Glance